 How to change voter registration when you're moving out of state

-How to change voter registration from state to state
+How do I change voter registration from one state to another?

 - State or local election offices

 - The Department of Motor Vehicles (DMV)

 - Any public facility where the state allows voter registration (public library, public school or city or county clerk’s office)

 Note: You may be able to complete two tasks at once by updating your voting information at the same time you register your vehicle and get a new driver’s license at the local DMV.
 But, keep in mind that DMVs in certain states may require you to answer additional questions in a separate room in order to complete the process.
 If you leave without finishing all the steps, especially in states where you’re required to select a party, you may not be registered to vote.
 Your local DMV can help direct you.

 Registering to vote online is becoming more popular.
 And it’s also convenient – just fill out an application via the internet and electronically submit it to the election officials.
 However, not all states have a system set up yet.
 See which states offer an online process in the section below.

 The following states provide online registration.
 Keep in mind that you’ll need a valid driver’s license in your new state before you can apply on the internet.